aidenwaring/CA_T3A1_Workbook/readme.md

 Provide an overview and description of a standard source control process for a large project

-_CMP1043-2.1 Provide an overview and description of your source control process._
-_Provides an extensive overview and description of a standard source control process_

 **Answer:**
-_From Workbook 2_
 Source control workflow refers to the recommended steps and procedure adhered to in a source control environment.
 Developers utilising a source control system can contribute and work in different ways.
 The workflow concept is a design that defines the rules versioning, branching and the control of the master branch.

 A popular standard workflow practiced by developers is the centralized workflow.